Ghazalehdelfi/GhizOs/src/data/writing/CombattingLegacyCode.md

-# Pulling a Team Out of Legacy: a View From The Trenches
+# Moving With Your Team Out of Legacy

-If you’re working in an established organization — especially outside the tech industry — there’s a good chance you’ll encounter what I call a _legacy codebase_: systems that have grown like wild gardens, shaped over time without proper attention to technical debt.
-The logic is often tangled and hard to follow, and the only people who truly understand how things work are those who’ve been around long enough to navigate its quirks by instinct.
+If you’re working on a long-running project, there’s a good chance you’ll encounter what I'm calling a _legacy codebase_: code that has grown like wild gardens, some systems evolve in ways their original design didn’t anticipate.
+The logic may be tangled and hard to follow, and the only people who truly understand how things work are those who’ve been around long enough to navigate its quirks by instinct.

 Being in this kind of environment can be draining, both mentally and emotionally.
 But here’s the good news: you don’t have to accept defeat.
 With a proactive mindset and some resilience, you can make life significantly better — not just for yourself, but for your whole team.

-The key thing to remember is this: leading a team through the process of modernizing a legacy system isn’t just about rewriting code.
+The key thing to remember is this: modernizing a legacy system isn’t just about rewriting code.
 It’s about shifting culture, improving communication, and learning to compromise where needed.

-Here’s some lessons from the trenches.
+Here’s some lessons I've learnt.

 ## 1. Start Small – The Broken Windows Analogy

 The Broken Windows Theory suggests that visible signs of disorder invite more disorder.
 The same holds true in large development teams.
 When the build is constantly broken, commits are chaotic, linting is ignored, and outdated patterns linger, inertia takes over.
-You start to wonder: Why should I be the one to change things if no one else is?
+It’s hard to drive improvement alone when the environment resists it.

 But small acts of discipline send a powerful signal:
 - Change is underway.
 - The team’s tolerance for chaos is shrinking.

 Add a linter.
 Write better tests.
 Refactor that gnarly function.
 Block pushes if checks fail.
-These may seem like small steps—but they’re not.
+These may seem like small steps, but they’re not.
 They’re the cracks where daylight gets in.

 ## 2. Find and Cultivate Advocates of Change

 You don’t need everyone on board from day one — but you do need a few believers.
-Find the developers who are frustrated by the status quo yet still hopeful.
+Find the team members who are frustrated by the status quo yet still hopeful.
 Give them space to experiment.
 Celebrate their wins.
 These are your internal champions — the ones who can help spark cultural change.

 Chances are, most of the team has built up a lot of inertia against change.
 So stop waiting for unanimous approval.
 Don’t ask for permission — start taking action.
 With support from your advocates, make small, visible improvements.
 As the benefits become clear, others will follow.

 ## 3. Build Bridges with the Business

-You can’t pull a system into the future if the business doesn’t understand _why_ it matters.
+You can’t invest significant time into any effort if the business doesn’t understand _why_ it matters.

 Build feedback loops.
 Frame the conversation in terms they care about: risk, delivery speed, customer impact.
 Modernization efforts fail when they’re seen as “tech for tech’s sake.”
 They succeed when the business sees real outcomes — faster delivery, greater stability, more room to adapt.